foo123/Formal/README.md

 Formal
 ======

-A simple and versatile (form) input data validation framework based on built-in and custom rules for PHP, JavaScript, Python
+A simple and versatile (Form) Data validation framework based on Rules for PHP, JavaScript, Python

-version **1.1.1**
+version **1.2.0**

 ![Formal](/formal.jpg)